shivesh75/Stock-market-analyst/README.md

   * **Prediction**: 65% chance stock goes up tomorrow
   * **AI Analyst Report**: *“Apple’s short-term trend shows momentum supported by stable volatility.
 The 5-day moving average is above the 10-day average, suggesting positive sentiment.
 However, trading volume has softened, which could limit upside potential.”*

----

-👉 Would you like me to also write a **short “Why this project is valuable” section** so recruiters instantly see the takeaway?
-That could make your README pop even more.